Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Monoidal decomposition spaces

 \section{Monoidal decomposition spaces}

-The $\infty$-category of decomposition spaces (as a full subcategory of simplicial $\infty$-groupoids), has finite products.
+The $\infty$-category of decomposition spaces (as a full subcategory of simplicial spaces), has finite products.
 Hence there is a symmetric monoidal structure on the $\infty$-category $\Decomp^{\culfsymb}$ of decomposition spaces and \culf maps.
-We still denote this product as $\times$, although of course it is not the cartesian product in $\Decomp^{\culfsymb}$.
+We still denote this product as $\times$, although of course it is not the categorical product in $\Decomp^{\culfsymb}$.

 \begin{blanko}{Definition.} A {\em monoidal decomposition space} is a monoid object $(X,m,e)$ in $(\Decomp^{\culfsymb}, \times, 1)$.
 A {\em monoidal functor} between monoidal decomposition spaces is a monoid homomorphism in $(\Decomp^{\culfsymb}, \times, 1)$. \end{blanko}